Rings (song): Cymarron version

 "Rings" also afforded Cymarron a chart hit in Canada (number 41), Australia (number 46) and the Netherlands (number 28).

 Tompall & the Glaser Brothers version

-Tompall & the Glaser Brothers recorded "Rings" in a June 1971 session at Glaser Sound Studio in Nashville: reaching number 7 C&W the track was included on the 1972 album release Rings & Things.
+Tompall & the Glaser Brothers recorded "Rings" in a June 1971 session at Glaser Sound Studios in Nashville: reaching number 7 C&W the track was included on the 1972 album release Rings & Things.
 This version adjusted the line: "Got James Taylor on the stereo" to "Got Merle Haggard..."